 You’ve mapped out a beautiful pencil drawing on your canvas and you’re ready to grab the paint.
 Suddenly, you’re worried that the pencil lines are going to show through.
 And what about all of the stray pencil lines that should be there to begin with?
-You need an eraser that can stand up to the strongest pencil lines, even on a canvas.
+You need an eraser that can stand up to the strongest pencil lines on paper or canvas.
 Here are my top choices:

 1. Staedtler Mars

 We’re going over the best erasers that can stand the best chance of scrubbing the pencil marks off of your canvas.
 Next, we’ll talk about tips and techniques for erasing pencil lines from canvas to ensure that you’re putting these rockstar erasers to the best use.

 This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 Staedtler Mars erasers are firm and easy to control.
 They fit well in the hand, which can give you a strong grip on them in order to really scrub out stubborn graphite lines.